Expats looking to move to Portugal might find that the country’s healthcare system poses some significant challenges.

 Both EU and non-EU expats with residency in Portugal must obtain a National Health Service user card in order to take advantage of the free public healthcare system.
 This can be done at a local health centre with a passport and residency card.
 Non-EU expats will also need to provide a social security card.

 Basic services can be found in rural areas but travel to a larger city will be necessary for specialised care.
 Public hospitals and clinics in Portugal are frequently understaffed and overcrowded.

 The shortage of physicians has caused long waiting lists for non-life-threatening surgeries and a strain on the system as a whole, which often forces Portuguese nationals and expats alike to use emergency-room services in place of a general practitioner.
 At the public level, technology is often lacking and it can be difficult to arrange an appointment with a specialist.

 The benefits of private healthcare in Portugal include shorter queues, less crowded waiting rooms, more creature comforts and modern equipment.
 Doctors at private establishments in Portugal are generally also more attentive, as they have more time and resources than public-sector staff.

 Private healthcare in Portugal is expensive, especially for those who don't have health insurance.
 However, private healthcare is the best option for those who can afford a good health insurance policy.
 Some larger corporations and government bodies offer private health insurance to their employees, but this is not the norm, nor is it required by law.
 Expats should therefore be prepared to pay for their own healthcare expenses while living in Portugal.

 Pharmacies in Portugal are widely available and easily accessible.
 They can be found in most town centres and shopping malls.

-Since many medications are subsidised, with the proper prescription from a general practitioner or specialist, medication can be obtained for a very low cost.
-The cost rises significantly without a prescription, even for the most common of medications.
+Since many medications are subsidised, medication can be obtained at low cost with the proper prescription from a general practitioner or specialist.
+The cost rises significantly without a prescription, even for the most common medications.

 Emergency services in Portugal